The secret to making your most delicious Stuffed Bell Peppers ever.

 There isn’t much not to love about Stuffed Bell Peppers.
-Make a filling of whatever you like, be it spicy mexican, loaded entirely with veggies or something like these Ground Beef Stuffed Bell Peppers.
+Make a filling of whatever you like, be it spicy Mexican, loaded entirely with veggies or something like these Ground Beef Stuffed Bell Peppers with rice.
 Then simply fill up your peppers, top ’em with cheese if you like (and I definitely like!) and toss in the oven until their bubbling hot.
 They’re your main course and side dishes all in one which means simple prep and only one pan to clean!

 Top with your sauce:

 Stuffed Bell Peppers are going to take about 45 minutes in the oven to get the peppers nice and soft.
 The longer cooking time also helps the flavors to meld, which means your peppers will be delicious straight from the oven.
 Keep in mind that this doesn’t include the time it takes to make the filling and sauce, but oven time is hands-off time, so it’s really pretty easy!

 WHAT TO SERVE WITH STUFFED BELL PEPPERS?